allanmathenge/myBlog/source/_posts/python.md

     print("👋Hello" + name + ".")
     greetings("Allan") // Output: 👋Hello Allan.

 The function `greetings` takes one parameter 'name'.
-When the function is called it prints the string "👋Hello" followed by the 'name' parameter.
+When the function is called it prints the string "👋Hello" followed by the 'name' parameter "Allan".
 The '*return*' statement in a function is used to return a value.
-It allows you to return a value to the calling code.
+It allows you to return a value to the calling function.

     def sum(x, y):
     return x + y
     product = sum(4, 5)
-    print(result)
+    print(product)

 The 'sum' function takes in two parameters *'x and y'* and return the result of adding them together.
 The function is called with the values 4 and 5 and the returned value is stored in the '*product*' variable.

 Another important concept is; functions can have default parameters.
-These default parameters are used when the caller does not provide its value.
+These default parameters are used when the caller does not provide it a value.
 For example:

     def greetings(name, greet = "Hello")
     print(greet + name +".")